-- Be located within the recipient's administrative boundary - Include new activities or represent a new phase of an existing project (retroactive funding is not available unless specifically identified in this guide). - Be capable of completion within two years of the date of grant approval. - Where applicable, be completed by a qualified professional that is accredited by their professional association. - Ensure compliance with applicable federal and provincial legislation and regulations and local authority (e.g. burning bylaws or other bylaws or plans). - Where applicable, be eligible for required approvals for authorizations and/or permits from the Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails) and/or other land managers (e.g. Indigenous Services Canada).
+- Be located within the applicant's administrative boundary (see exception for fuel management activities in Appendix 4). - Include new activities or represent a new phase of an existing project (retroactive funding is not available unless specifically identified in this guide). - Be capable of completion by the applicant within two years of the date of grant approval.
+Applicants will be eligible to apply for future funding after two years from the date of the approval agreement or after the complete final report is submitted. - Be supported by a current CWRP or CWPP acceptable to the BCWS, FNESS and/or, where applicable, BC Parks, that includes assessment and identification of FireSmart and fuel management priorities. - Where applicable, be completed by a qualified professional that is accredited by their professional association. - Ensure compliance with applicable federal and provincial legislation and regulations and local authority (e.g. burning bylaws or other bylaws or plans). - Where applicable, be eligible for required approvals for authorizations and/or permits from the Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails) and/or other land managers (e.g. Indigenous Services Canada). - Refer to Appendix 4 for complete funding requirements for fuel management activities.

-5. Eligible and Ineligible Costs and Activities
+6. Eligible and Ineligible Costs and Activities

-Eligible costs are direct costs that are approved for funding, properly and reasonably incurred, and paid by the recipient to carry out eligible activities.
-Eligible costs can only be incurred from the date of submission of the Allocation-based Funding Request Form until the final report is submitted.
+Eligible costs are direct costs that are approved for funding, properly and reasonably incurred, and paid by the applicant to carry out eligible activities.
+Eligible costs can only be incurred from the date of application submission until the final report is submitted.

 Table 1 identifies the activities that are eligible for funding and provides annual cost maximums for those activities.
-Recipients are required to expend allocation-based funding within the cost maximums.
-However, with mitigating circumstances (e.g. remote community), recipients can propose costs higher than the maximums if a rationale is provided and accepted.
-In all cases, eligible activities must be cost-effective.
+Applicants are required to propose costs within the cost maximums that reflect local, reasonable estimates.
+However, with mitigating circumstances (e.g. remote community), applicants can propose costs higher than the maximums if a rationale is provided and accepted.
+In all cases, eligible activities must be cost-effective.WS

-Where applicable, recipients are encouraged to collaborate on proposed activities with Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails) and/or other land managers (e.g. Indigenous Services Canada).
+New in 2024 - Where applicable, applicants are encouraged to collaborate on proposed activities with Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails) and/or other land managers (e.g. Indigenous Services Canada).

-Table 1: Activities Eligible for Allocation-based Funding
+Table 1: Activities Eligible for Funding